What is Hire an Esquire?

 How does Hire an Esquire survive?
 (How much does it cost?)

 There is no sign-up or subscription fee for Hire an Esquire on the attorney or hiring agent side.
-Once an attorney is matched with a hiring agent, the hiring agents pay a fee according to the hours that attorneys bill through our system.
-(1099 contracts pay a 15% fee while W2 contracts pay a 40% fee).
+Once an attorney is matched with a hiring agent, the hiring agents pay a fee based on the hours that attorneys bill through our system.
 Because we are a web-based business, our margins are slim, allowing both attorneys and hiring agents to connect, bill, pay, and maintain their records with minimal cost.
 For more information or to request a quote for your project, please email us at email@example.com.

 What is a freelance attorney?